 - Whenever possible, try to purchase wild salmon vs. farmed salmon.
 Farmed salmon is higher in fat, including saturated fat, and is higher in calories (1, 2).

-- Given the higher fat content of farmed vs. wild salmon, adjust your expectations when it comes to the overall taste and texture of your fish after cooking.
+- Given the higher fat content of farmed salmon vs. wild salmon, adjust your expectations when it comes to the overall taste and texture of your fish after cooking.
 For example, farmed salmon will be significantly more oily and somewhat less prone to drying out.

 - The honey and red chili flakes are optional (but delicious!) additions.
 Feel free to skip them.